yuriever/Yurie-Math/Kernel/Usage.md

 <!-- Hyper.wl -->

-* `#!wl hyperTaylor` - head used by hyperToTaylor.

-* `#!wl hyperMellinBarnes` - head used by hyperToMellinBarnes and hyperToMellinBarnes2.
+* `#!wl hyper` - head used by hyperConvert.

-* `#!wl JacobiPhi` - Jacobi Phi, JacobiPhi[a,b,c,z], DLMF:15.9.11.
+* `#!wl JacobiPhi` - Jacobi Phi function, JacobiPhi[a,b,c,z].

 * `#!wl WilsonPolynomial` - Wilson polynomial, WilsonPolynomial[a,b,c,d,n,x].

-* `#!wl hyperAppellF1` - head used by AppellF1ToHyper.

 * `#!wl hyperSeparate` - split a product into hypergeometric functions and the rests.

-* `#!wl hyperUnregularize` - convert regularized hypergeometric functions to the normal ones.
+* `#!wl hyperUnregularize` - convert regularized hypergeometric function to the normal one.

-* `#!wl hyperRegularize` - convert hypergeometric functions to the regularized ones.
+* `#!wl hyperRegularize` - convert hypergeometric function to the regularized one.

-* `#!wl hyperTo` - convert Hypergeometric functions according to the prototype rule.

-* `#!wl hyperToTaylor` - convert hypergeometric functions to Taylor terms.
+* `#!wl hyperToTaylor` - convert hypergeometric function to Taylor series.

-* `#!wl hyperToMellinBarnes` - convert hypergeometric functions to Mellin-Barnes integrands.
+* `#!wl hyperToMellinBarnes` - convert hypergeometric function to Mellin-Barnes integral.

-* `#!wl hyperToMellinBarnes2` - convert hypergeometric functions to Mellin-Barnes integrands in terms of (1-z).
+* `#!wl hyperToMellinBarnes2` - convert hypergeometric function to Mellin-Barnes integral in terms of (1-z).

+* `#!wl hyperFromAppellF1` - convert Appell F1 function to hypergeometric summation.

 * `#!wl JacobiPhiToHyper` - convert Jacobi Phi to Hypergeometric2F1.